Watzit/Curse-of-Strahd/NPCs/Count Strahd von Zarovich.md

 -   Strahd considers Barovia's people dull inferiors, even as he resents them for the simple pleasures of hope and companionship they possess.

 ROLEPLAYING STRAHD

 Strahd von Zarovich is infinitely egotistical, cruel, and manipulative-a charming monster who wears the trappings of power and class.
-The vampire vic­ timizes his subjects whenever the urge strikes, rev­ eling in the fear he causes.
+The vampire victimizes his subjects whenever the urge strikes, reveling in the fear he causes.

 Personality Trait.
 "I am Barovia's lord.
 All within this land are mine."